 James Pountney aka Culture Shock has gone from the passing of an unmarked demo, to arguably the drum & bass scene's most ground-breaking producer.
 Since his first release on Moving Shadow in 2004, Culture Shock has consistently pushed boundaries with his sonic artwork, creating a diverse discography which has become symbolic within one of the UK's most withstanding genres.

 With a classically trained background and finding a natural talent in writing music, it was only a matter of time before he refined his interests.
-Percussion and drums became a passion.
-Alongside mentorship from one of the most technically adept producers in the scene, namely Dom & Roland, James honed in on both his creativity and aptitude to become a figure in his own right: "I first discovered jungle on pirate radio stations, it sounded totally alien and futuristic...
-Pirate radio was the first thing to get me really interested in the scene.
-I wanted to know who was making this stuff and how."
+After first discovering jungle on pirate radio stations, percussion and drums quickly became a passion.
+Alongside mentorship from one of the most technically adept producers in the scene, namely Dom & Roland, James honed in on both his creativity and aptitude to become a figure in his own right.

 24 Apr, 2019